Brigad/redux-rest-easy/docs/api/reducer/reducers.md

 ### RECEIVE_FROM_CACHE

-When requesting a couple of resource/id which is already in state and cache is still fresh, the request will be store din a success state with the property `fromCache` to **true**.
+When requesting a couple of resource/id which is already in state and cache is still fresh, the request will be stored in a success state with the property `fromCache` to **true**.

 ```js
 const state = {